ballerina-platform/module-ballerina-constraint/docs/spec/spec.md

 | minLength         |                           v.length() >= c                            |
 | maxLength         |                           v.length() <= c                            |

-When defining constraints on array types, if the `length` constraint is present then `minLength` or `maxLength` is not allowed.
+When defining constraints on array types, if the `length` constraint is present then `minLength` or `maxLength` are not allowed.

 Example :